HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 - **Positive outcomes**
   - We can filter, group, and sort issues by deliverable in GitHub projects and GitHub's automated insight reporting.
-  - The engineering team can continue to use GitHub milestones to organize issues into units of work that are smaller than a 30k deliverable.
+  - The engineering team can continue to use GitHub milestones to organize issues into units of work that are smaller than a 30k deliverable. **Note:** While enabling the engineering team to use milestones to organize issues into smaller units of work, we want to avoid situations in which a given milestone contains issues from multiple 30k deliverables -- we can enforce this with a linter as well as a view in the GitHub project.
   - The logic for grouping issues by deliverable will be consistent between GitHub insight reports and our custom-built reports.
 - **Negative outcomes**
   - We won't be able to filter for issues assigned to a given 30k deliverable within the GitHub repository.